-In this section, we introduce the concept of a Bayesian rating system.
-At a high level, Bayesian rating systems compute the ratings for each product in the marketplace by combining two different components.
-The first component is a collection of user-generated feedback (ratings) for the product that grows over time, and the second component is a \textit{prior} that represents what the rating system assumes about a new product's quality before any ratings are generated for it.
-The latter component is the \textit{only} lever in a Bayesian rating system that is an explicit choice of the market designer.
-In this section, our goal is to develop a model and associated metrics that allow us to evaluate how these systems impact both (individual) producer fairness, as well as efficiency.

-This section contains our model details, as well as corresponding definitions of metrics for producer fairness and efficiency.
-While stylized, our modelling approach is designed to capture the essential elements of rating dynamics, and to elucidate how Bayesian rating systems can mediate the trade-off between efficiency and fairness.
-We first describe the fundamentals of our model construction, and formally define Bayesian rating systems within our model.
-We then consider two variants of our model: the first \textit{fixed} model assumes that changing the prior does not impact how the collection of user-generated feedback evolves, while the second \textit{responsive} model relaxes this assumption by modelling consumers as noisily seeking the best product on the market.
-For each model, we define associated metrics that allow us to measure both individual producer fairness and efficiency in natural ways, and in particular to investigate how the choice of the prior in the Bayesian rating system impacts these twin objectives.
+We first describe our model and formally define prior-weighted rating systems within our model.
+We then introduce the two model variants we analyze: the \textit{fixed} model assumes that all products accrue ratings at the same rate, and changing the prior does not impact how the collection of user-generated feedback evolves, while the \textit{responsive} model relaxes this assumption by modeling consumers as noisily seeking the best product on the market.
+We define metrics for producer fairness and efficiency for each model.
+Though the model detailed here assumes a ratings system with binary reviews, our model extends readily to ordinal reviews as well (see Appendix \ref{appendix:dataset_tests}).

-At the conclusion of this section, we discuss some of the choices made in our modeling approach, and their implications for real-world practice.

-\subsection{Model primitives}
+\subsection{Model Primitives}